grafkevin/multiobjective_route_optimisation/README.md

-# multiobjective_route_optimisation
+# Comparing 3 different evolutionary algorithms to solve a three-objective TSP
 This code optimises a three-objective traveling salesman problem (TSP).
 Three different multi-objective evolutionary algorithms (MOEAs) are used to solve this problem.
-The applied MOEAs are NSGA-II, MOEA/D, and IBEA which are taken from the Platypus framework..
+The applied MOEAs are NSGA-II, MOEA/D, and IBEA which were taken from the Platypus framework.
+The performances of the three algorithms are compared through their hypervolume indicator.
+In the end, the cheapest, the fastest, and the greenest routes are plotted on a world map.